-Once Congress establishes an overall obligation limitation, the FHWA distributes OA to states proportionately to each state's share of apportioned and allocated revenues.
-The actual ratio of OA to apportionments and allocations may vary from state to state because some federal-aid programs are exempt from the obligation limitation.
-Once each state's OA is set, states then submit requests to the FHWA to obligate revenues representing the federal share of specific projects throughout the years.
-A further description of this process is included in Step 3, below.
-As a state obligates revenues, its balance of OA is commensurately reduced, although additional OA may be received (for instance, through reallocation from other states).
+Once Congress establishes an overall obligation limitation, the FHWA distributes Obligation Authority to states proportionately to each state's share of apportioned and allocated revenues to include minimum guarantee allocations that bring donor states up to the minimum 92% funding level (by FFY 2008).
+The actual ratio of Obligation Authority to apportionments and allocations may vary from state to state because some federal-aid programs are exempt from the obligation limitation.
+Once each state's Obligation Authority is set, states then submit requests to the FHWA to obligate revenues representing the federal share of specific projects throughout the years.
+(A further description of this process is included in Step 3.)
+As a state obligates revenues, its balance of Obligation Authority is commensurately reduced, although additional Obligation Authority may be received (e.g., via re-allocation from other states).

-A state's OA (unlike its apportionments and allocations of authorized funding) must be used before the end of the Federal Fiscal Year for which it is made available; if not, it will be distributed to other states.
-The FHWA closely monitors each state's plans for use of OA.
-In mid-summer, the FHWA collects any OA from states that do not plan to obligate all of their available OA before the end of the Federal Fiscal Year, and redistributes it to other states that can obligate the revenues.
-This reallocation of OA is known as the "August Redistribution."
+A state's Obligation Authority (unlike its apportionments and allocations of authorized funding) must be used before the end of the FFY for which it is made available; if not, it will be distributed to other states.
+The FHWA closely monitors each state's plans for use of Obligation Authority.
+In mid-summer, the FHWA collects any Obligation Authority from states that do not plan to obligate all of their available Obligation Authority before the end of the FFY, and redistributes it to other states that can obligate the revenues.
+This reallocation of Obligation Authority is known as the August redistribution.

 Unobligated Balances.
-Because congressional authorization of federal-aid highway revenues represents a commitment to make all authorized revenues available to states for highway purposes, any shortfall between the limit on OA created through the annual appropriations process and the amount of contract authority apportioned and allocated to states does not disappear.
+Because congressional authorization of federal-aid highway revenues represents a commitment to make all authorized revenues available to states for highway purposes, any shortfall between the limit on Obligation Authority created through the annual appropriations process and the amount of contract authority apportioned and allocated to states does not disappear.
 Instead, the difference between obligation limitations and authorization levels creates what are known as "unobligated balances."

 Although most federal-aid apportionments lapse after four years, this rarely happens with apportioned highway revenues because old apportionments are always spent before new apportionments.
-That is, when a state receives new apportionments and OA at the beginning of a Federal Fiscal Year, obligations are first made against remaining prior year's apportionments plus allocation until these are depleted.
+That is, when a state receives new apportionments and Obligation Authority at the beginning of a FFY, obligations are first made against remaining prior year apportionments plus allocation until these are depleted.
 The net effect of this process, in conjunction with the year-to-year establishment of obligation limitations, has been that states have amassed considerable unobligated balances.

-As explained in Step 1, above, unobligated balances permit the Highway Program to continue to fund state transportation projects during periods in which Congress fails to enact a reauthorization law before the expiration of the previous authorization period.
-In such periods, the unobligated balances allow states to fund their programs for several months, or even longer, after an authorization act has expired.
+As explained in Step 1, above, unobligated balances permit the FAHP to continue to fund state highway projects during periods in which Congress fails to enact a reauthorization law before the expiration of the previous authorization period.
+In such periods, the unobligated balances allow states to continue to fund their programs for several months, or even longer, after an authorization act has expired.